TwinkmrMask/Patterns/README.md

-# Patterns
+#Simple patterns will be implemented here.#
-Simple patterns will be implemented here.
+>If you want to participate, please create your own branch.<